Originate/exosphere/tutorial/part_2/14_setup_scripts.md

 Takeaway:
 > Setup scripts allow to safely and seamlessly add
-> new services into an existing service fleet without interruptions of ongoing operations.
+> new features and services into a running application
+> without interruptions of ongoing operations.

 <table>